The Painted Bird: Literary significance and criticism

+Early reception

+The initial reception of the book was generally positive.
 In his 1965 editorial review Elie Wiesel wrote that the book was "one of the best ...
 Written with deep sincerity and sensitivity," a review written in The New York Times Book Review and quoted by the book's publisher.
 Richard Kluger, reviewing it for Harper's Magazine, wrote: "Extraordinary ... literally staggering ... one of the most powerful books I have ever read."
 And Jonathan Yardley, reviewing it for The Miami Herald, wrote: "Of all the remarkable fiction that emerged from World War II, nothing stands higher than Jerzy Kosiński's The Painted Bird.
 A magnificent work of art, and a celebration of the individual will.
 No one who reads it will forget it; no one who reads it will be unmoved by it.
 The Painted Bird enriches our literature and our lives".
-According to Norman Finkelstein, Cynthia Ozick said "that she 'immediately' recognized Kosiński's authenticity as 'a Jewish survivor and witness to the Holocaust.'"
 Time magazine included the novel in its "Time 100 Best English-language Novels from 1923 to 2005", accentuating the atrocities witnessed by the protagonist.